Neural Surface and Reflectance Modelling from 3D Radar Data: Related Work

 Despite these advantages, the sparse and noisy nature of radar data poses challenges for neural implicit representations, which have only recently been explored.
-Initial work with 2D radars consists of DART~\cite{huang_dart_2024}, which performs NVS on range-Doppler radar images.
-Radar~Fields~\cite{borts_radar_2024} and RF4D~\cite{zhang_rf4d_2025} perform NVS and 3D mapping from 2D radar data, and thus are limited in elevation and detail.
-For 3D radar, GeoRF~\cite{sheng_georf_2025} reconstructs and refines point clouds, but relies on learning 2D range maps from down-projected 3D data, which can lead to information loss.
-NeuRadar~\cite{rafidashti_neuradar_2025} jointly models camera, lidar, and 3D radar data for NVS, but cannot operate using radar alone.
-To the best of our knowledge, no existing work reconstructs surfaces from only radar point clouds.
-Furthermore, while Radar~Fields and RF4D model 2D radar reflectance and combine it with occupancy for NVS, modelling radar intensities has not yet been extended to 3D radar data.
-Since radar reflections encode view-dependent and material-specific properties, explicitly modelling intensities provides complementary information to the reconstructed geometry.
+Initial work with 2D radars focuses on adapting NeRF to radar images for NVS.
+DART~\cite{huang_dart_2024} performs NVS on range-Doppler images, whereas Radar~Fields~\cite{borts_radar_2024} and RF4D~\cite{zhang_rf4d_2026} perform NVS and 3D mapping from 2D radar scans and are thus limited in elevation and detail in their scene reconstruction.
+For 3D radar, GeoRF~\cite{sheng_georf_2025} reconstructs and refines point clouds but relies on learning 2D range maps from down-projected 3D data, which can lead to information loss.
+NeuRadar~\cite{rafidashti_neuradar_2025} instead jointly models camera, lidar, and 3D radar data for NVS, but cannot operate using radar alone.
+While these methods explore related directions, they address different tasks or operate on different sensor measurements or modalities and are therefore unsuitable as direct baselines for our work.
+Consequently, to the best of our knowledge, no existing work reconstructs surfaces from only radar point clouds.
+Furthermore, while Radar~Fields and RF4D model 2D radar reflectance and combine it with occupancy for NVS, modelling radar intensities has not yet been extended to 3D radar data, leaving this source of scene information unexplored.
+Since radar reflections encode view-dependent and material-specific properties, explicitly modelling intensities provides complementary information to the reconstructed geometry, motivating our approach to 3D radar-based surface and reflectance modelling.